Petkomat/RORUTA-necessary-and-possible-relations/README.md

 `aI R aJ`.
 Element `[[aI1, aJ1], [aI2, aJ2]]` of the list for intensities of the relation `R`, means that `U(aI1) - U(aJ1) R U(aI2) - U(aJ2)` for all utility functions `U`, and `R` as in the upper case.

-##### Choosing a particular run to be analysed
-This is described in the documentation of the 'plotting' functions.